 Here are a few things to think about when choosing your food truck suppliers:

 Your food truck is about much more than just food.
 Some suppliers provide only food and beverage; some are limited to a single product like seafood or poultry, and some are providers who can supply everything your mobile food business needs from fresh produce to kitchen cleaning supplies.
-Whether to choose individual suppliers or a single food supply company is the first decision you’ll need to make.
+Whether to choose individual suppliers or a single food truck supply company is the first decision you’ll need to make.

 Check online and with your local Better Business Bureau to find out if the supplier has any serious, unresolved complaints.
 Speak with other food service operators in the area to find out if they have dealt with the company.
 You can also search news stories to find out if any companies in your area have been responsible for negligent quality issues.